echo0816/learngit/readme.txt

-git is a version control system git is free software.
+Git is a distrinbuted version control system git is free software.